SatcherInstitute/health-equity-tracker/README.md

 2. Using IAM, grant the appropriate permissions to the service account
 3. Inside the `launch.json` file, set the `configuration->service->serviceAccountName` attribute to the service account email you just created.

+## Developing locally with BigQuery

+To upload to BigQuery from your local development environment, use [these setup directions](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries) with an experimental Cloud project.
+This may be useful when iterating quickly if your Cloud Run ingestion job isn’t able to upload to BigQuery for some reason such as JSON parsing errors.

 ## Deploying your own instance with terraform

 Before deploying, make sure you have installed Terraform and a Docker client (e.g. Docker Desktop).
 See [One time setup](#one-time-setup) above.